 I saw the 1984 film when it came out in theaters and I finally watched the 2021 film via streaming this month.
 I watched the new one again this week in order to take notes for this blog.
 The combination of intrigue, battle, and mystery was presented skillfully; consequently, the movie has enjoyed excellent ratings.

 I’ll start my analysis by considering what was handled well.
 At the outset of the movie, a dream informs us of the nascent precognition of young Paul Atreides.
 (See the link below for my comment about this psychic ability in Foundation.)
-The role of House Atreides in the Landsraad and the empire’s politics, the function of the Bene Gesserit and their litany against fear, the Fremen on Arrakis (aka Dune) and their stillsuits, and the Kwisatz Haderach messiah are all explained clearly without the need for “information dumping”.
+The role of House Atreides in the Landsraad and the empire’s politics; the function of the Bene Gesserit and their litany against fear; the Fremen on Arrakis (aka Dune) and their stillsuits; and the Kwisatz Haderach messiah — all are explained clearly without the need for “information dumping”.

-However, the CHOAM trading company that manages the spice monopoly is completely omitted, and the Spacing Guild is mentioned only vaguely: who operates those giant vessels that each contain numerous spaceships?
+However, the CHOAM trading company that manages the spice monopoly is completely omitted.
+And the Spacing Guild is mentioned only vaguely: who operates those giant vessels that each contain numerous spaceships?
 We only know that the spice is essential to their navigation.

 And there is nothing about Mentats, even though Thufir Hawat trained Paul in their skills to complement the Bene Gesserit training his mother gave him.
 Thufir himself is presented merely as a major domo in charge of organizing the palace and keeping track of expenses, while his evil counterpart Piter De Vries seems to do little more than negotiate with a Sardaukar commander.